Colman-Bertolo/Caospy/docs/source/Api.rst

 The modules are:

-- **Core**: The core of the package, here we have: numerical integration, classification of one and two dimensional fixed points, Symbolic analysis; eigenvalues, eigenvectors and roots of systems.
+- **core**: The core of the package, here we have: numerical integration, classification of one and two dimensional fixed points, Symbolic analysis; eigenvalues, eigenvectors and roots of systems.

 - **trajectories**: Treatment of numerically integrated trajectories of dynamical systems.